Dick Lee: 2000s

-In 2000, Lee composed the songs to the musical of Phua Chu Kang, a highly popular sitcom, for the Singapore President's Star Charity Drive.
-Produced and broadcast by Television Corporation of Singapore (TCS), the musical raised over a record-setting $2 million.
+In 2000, Lee composed the songs for the musical version of the sitcom Phua Chu Kang, produced for the Singapore President's Star Charity Drive and broadcast by Television Corporation of Singapore (TCS).
+The musical raised over a record-setting $2 million.

-In 2002, he wrote and co-directed his first dance musical re:MIX for Singapore Repertory Theatre Young Company (SRT Young Company), as well as a specially commissioned work, Forbidden City: Portrait of An Empress, one of the highlights of Singapore's prestigious new cultural centre, The Esplanade - Theatres on the Bay opening festival in October that year and a popular re-run in September 2003, and again in 2006.
-It was directed by Steven Dexter and will go on a world tour in 2008, with the first stop being London's West End.
+In 2002, he wrote and co-directed his first dance musical re:MIX for the Singapore Repertory Theatre Young Company (SRT Young Company), and that same year wrote a commissioned work, Forbidden City: Portrait of An Empress, one of the highlights of the October opening festival of Singapore's prestigious new cultural centre, The Esplanade - Theatres on the Bay.
+The production was a popular re-run in September 2003 and again in 2006.
+It was directed by Steven Dexter and was scheduled to go on a world tour in 2008, with the first stop being London's West End.

 Lee was appointed the Creative Director for Singapore's 2002 National Day Parade.
 Coincidentally, his song "We Will Get There" was selected to be 2002 theme song for the parade.
 Stefanie Sun performed the song and also included it in her own top-selling album.
 This was his second National Day theme song, having written "Home", performed by Kit Chan, in 1998.

 In 2003, he penned the English lyrics of "Treasure The World", the image song of J-ASEAN campaign by The Japan Foundation.
 Artistes from Japan and 10 ASEAN countries recorded this song for the campaign in English and their respective native languages.
 In July 2003, Lee was awarded the Fukuoka Arts and Culture Prize, an award by the Fukuoka Asian Culture Prize committee to recognise an individual's substantial contributions to the arts scene in Asia.

 Lee wrote an autobiography, The Adventures of the Mad Chinaman, in 2004.

 In 2004, he appeared on Singapore Idol as a judge alongside fellow Singaporeans Florence Lian and Ken Lim.
 He returned as a judge for the second and third seasons in 2006 and 2009.